jensse/HelloJenkins/README.md

 ## Innstaling Jenkins on Ubuntu.

+This steps require you to login to the server and _su_ to the jenkins user.

+### Install Jenkins.

-Execute the code below, instructions from [jenkins-ci.org] (https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu).
+Login to the ubuntu server and execute the code below, instructions from [jenkins-ci.org] (https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+on+Ubuntu).

 	wget -q -O - http://pkg.jenkins-ci.org/debian/jenkins-ci.org.key | sudo apt-key add -